Rituraj27/Day-4-Weather-App/README.md

-# Day #3
+# Day #4

-### Sign Up Form
+### Weather App

-It's my day 3 of building project using HTML CSS and JavaScript.
+It's my day 4 of building project using HTML CSS and JavaScript.

 # Screenshot